-With lead support from The Presser Foundation, PRISM Quartet created PQI, in part, as a response to the pandemic, which has separated Quartet members from one another and from our audiences.
-But this new initiative is also deeply connected to the ensemble’s educational mission: to foster a new generation of artists, and through their work, the public’s appreciation of contemporary music.
+With lead support from The Presser Foundation, PRISM Quartet created PQI, in part, as a response to the pandemic, which separated Quartet members from one another and from our audiences.
+But this initiative is also deeply connected to the ensemble’s educational mission: to foster a new generation of artists, and through their work, the public’s appreciation of contemporary music.

 Teaching and Pedagogy

 PRISM Quartet member provide personalized instruction in a public forum for saxophone soloists.
 Open to all music students.

 Exploration and critique of chamber music performances for all instrumentalists within the music department/school.
 Open to any chamber ensembles, including all wind groups (brass quintets, woodwind quintets, wind trios, piano with winds, and saxophone quartets).

 Each member of PRISM is available for one-on-one instruction with all levels of saxophone students.

 Strategies for Successful Chamber Music Experiences